MicrosoftDocs/cpp-docs.it-it/docs/c-runtime-library/reference/resetstkoflw.md

 ### <a name="description"></a>Descrizione

-Nell'esempio seguente viene illustrato l'utilizzo consigliato di **resetstkoflw** in un programma in cui le eccezioni strutturate vengono convertite in C++ eccezioni.
+Nell'esempio seguente viene illustrato l'utilizzo consigliato di **_resetstkoflw** in un programma in cui le eccezioni strutturate vengono convertite in eccezioni c.

 ### <a name="code"></a>Codice